devbisme/Coulda-Been-a-Tweet/README.md

 ------------------------------------------
 ### May 30, 2023
 + [`boltons`](https://boltons.readthedocs.io/en/latest/index.html) is a package of utilities that augment the functions found in the Python Standard Library.
-+ Interested in factories in space?
++ Like factories in space?
 Cuz here's a site about [factories in space.](https://www.factoriesinspace.com/)
 + [Interesting thread](https://twitter.com/CyberPunkCortes/status/1662105701982896128) on scavenging the world in search of low-background metals made before the first atomic explosions.
++ [This article](https://www.fromthenew.world/p/diminishing-returns-in-machine-learning) contends that AI advancement will slow down due to hardware constraints.
+Upcoming articles in this series posit further decelerations in the areas of algorithms and data.

 ------------------------------------------
 ### May 29, 2023